haskellfoundation/HaskellSchool/en/lessons/basics/modules.md

 We know from experience it's unruly to have all of our functions in the same file and scope.
 In this lesson we're going to cover how to group entities in modules, and group modules in components.
-At their most basic, modules are just a namespace that allow us to aggregate common pieces of functionality and avoid naming collisions.
-However, modules are use to build up more complex constructs called components.
+At their most basic, modules are just a namespace that allows us to aggregate common pieces of functionality and avoid naming collisions.
+However, modules are used to build up more complex constructs called components.
 Modules also offer a tool for encapsulation, by allowing us to choose what we export.

 {% include toc.html %}